Written by: Julianna Darling, PharmD, Indiana University Health Simon Cancer Center

 Fostamatinib is an oral spleen tyrosine kinase (Syk) inhibitor indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.
 ITP is mediated by platelet antibodies that accelerate platelet destruction and inhibit their production.
 Common treatments for ITP include corticosteroids, rituximab, IVIG, splenectomy and/or thrombopoietin receptor agonists (TPO-RA).
 This PQI will review appropriate use of fostamatinib in this setting.

-Syk signaling is central to phagocytosis based, antibody mediated platelet destruction in adults with ITP.
-Fostamatinib is a tyrosine kinase inhibitor with demonstrated activity against SYK.
+SyK signaling is central to phagocytosis based, antibody mediated platelet destruction in adults with ITP.
+Fostamatinib is a tyrosine kinase inhibitor with demonstrated activity against SyK.
 The major metabolite of fostamatinib, R406, inhibits signal transduction of Fc-activating receptors and B cell receptors, leading to decreased destruction of platelets.1 In two parallel, phase 3, multicenter, randomized, double blind, placebo-controlled trials (FIT1 and FIT2), adult patients with chronic ITP were randomized 2:1 to fostamatinib or placebo.
 Fostamatinib was dosed at 100mg BID for 24 weeks with a dose increase to 150mg BID in non-responders after 4 weeks.
 Primary endpoint was stable response, which was defined as platelet ≥50,000 x109/L at ≥4 of 6 biweekly visits, weeks 14 through 24, without rescue therapy.
-Stable responses occurred in 18% of patients in the fostamatinib group compared to 2% in the placebo group.
+Stable responses occurred in 18% of patients in the fostamatinib group compared to 0% in the placebo group.
+Post hoc endpoints also showed an overall response rate of 43% and long term extension show 54% response by line of therapy.
 The most common adverse events were diarrhea, hypertension, nausea, dizziness, and ALT increase.

 Upon receipt of fostamatinib:

-- Use the lowest possible dose to achieve and maintain a platelet count of at least 50,000/mm3
+- Use the lowest possible dose to achieve and maintain a platelet count of at least 50,000 x109/L

-- Obtain baseline CBC and repeat monthly with on therapy.
-If ANC drops below 1.0 x 109/L, dose reduce or discontinue fostamatinib
+- Obtain baseline CBC and repeat monthly while on therapy.
+If ANC drops below 1.0 x 109/L for more than 72 hours temporarily interrupt until resolved

 - Screen for drug interactions with CYP3A4 inhibitors and inducers

 - Fostamatinib is a prodrug that is metabolized into its active metabolite, R406.
-Co-administration of ketoconazole caused a 2-fold increase in R406 exposure, verapamil increase R406 exposure by 39% and rifampicin co-administration decreased exposure by 75%.3
+Co-administration of ketoconazole caused a 2-fold increase in R406 exposure, verapamil increased R406 exposure by 39% and rifampicin co-administration decreased exposure by 75%3

 Patient Centered Activities:

-- Provide thorough verbal and written medication education; including, but not limited to, the OCE handout for fostamatinib
+- Provide thorough verbal and written medication education; including, but not limited to, the Oral Chemotherapy Education (OCE) sheet

 - Ensure the patient understands the lab schedule for follow up CBC, LFTs, and BP monitoring